-1224a, The Chair 3 credits.
+[1224a, The Chair 3 credits.
 The chair has been a crucible for architectural ideas and their design throughout the trajectory of modern architecture.
 The chair is both a model for understanding architecture and a laboratory for the concise expression of idea, material, fabrication, and form.
 As individual as its authors, the chair provides a medium that is a controllable minimum structure, ripe for material and conceptual experiments.
 In this seminar, students develop their design and fabrication skills through exploration of the conceptual, aesthetic, and structural issues involved in the design and construction of a full-scale prototype chair.
 Limited enrollment.
-Timothy Newton
+Not offered in 2019-2020.
+Timothy Newton, Nathan Burnell]